3d-manipulation-workshop/3d-manipulation-workshop.github.io/content/call.md

 We encourage both novel (unpublished/under-review) work and work that has been published recently in a peer-reviewed venue; including at ICRA 2024.
 Depending on the number of submissions received, we may prioritize novel work in the review process.

+### Attendance Requirement for Authors

+As we will have an in-person poster session, we will require at least one author of each accepted paper must register for the workshop.
+In the case that no authors can attend, we will also allow the authors to delegate a non-author representative to present their poster.

 ## Important Dates

 | Date | Event |